Nynuphar/IDEAL-doc/docs/source/linkage.rst

 "Similar pairs" likely have some similarity conflicts, but were still close enough to be considered a match.

-See some examples of these "similar pairs" below:
+We will look at some examples of "similar pairs" below, but first let's navigate to our study and have an overview of the patients.

 In this case, this patient has been recorded in the hospital database with two first names "Donald Timothy", while in the study he was introduced as only "Timothy".